WebFiori/docs/mvc.md

 - **Repositories**: Data access layer using `AbstractRepository` for database operations
 - **API Controllers (Controller)**: Web services that handle HTTP requests using `WebService` class

+For JSON APIs, the response array serves as the view — the framework handles serialization.
+For server-rendered pages, WebFiori's [Theme system](learn/themes) and [WebPage classes](learn/web-pages) provide the view layer.

 This separation of concerns makes your code more maintainable, testable, and scalable.

 ## Architecture Overview